-In accordance with title 24, Section 570.611 of the Code of Federal Regulations, no member of the governing body of the locality and no other official, employee, or agent of the County government who exercises policy, decision-making functions (including members of the loan committee and officers, employees, and agents of the loan committee, the administrative agent, contractors and similar agencies), or responsibilities in connection with the planning and implementation of the program shall directly be eligible for this program, unless the application for assistance has been reviewed and approved according to applicable California Department of Housing and Community Development (HCD) guidelines.
-This ineligibility shall continue for one year after an individual's relationship with the County of El Dorado ends.
+In accordance with Ttitle 24, Section 570.611 of the Code of Federal Regulations, no member of the governing body of the locality and no other official, employee, or agent of the County government agency that who exercises policy, decision-making functions (including members of the Lloan Review Ceommittee and officers, employees, and agents of the Lloan Review Ceommittee, the administrative agent, contractors and similar agencies), or responsibilities in connection with the planning and implementation of the Pprogram shall directly be eligible for this program, unless the application for assistance has been reviewed and approved according to applicable California Department of Housing and Community Development (HCD) guidelines.
+This ineligibility shall continue for one year after an individual's relationship with the County of El Dorado governmenting agency ends.